gpufit/Gpuspline/package/README.md

 ## Use CMAKE to generate the project

-- Build directory for MSVC16 Win64 is BUILD_BASE_PATH/VC16x64
+- Build directory for Visual Studio 2019 Win64 is BUILD_BASE_PATH/VC16x64
-- Build directory for MSVC16 Win32 is BUILD_BASE_PATH/VC16x32
 - Matlab, Python, Latex (e.g. Miktex) must be available

 See also [Build from sources](https://gpuspline.readthedocs.io/en/latest/installation.html#building-from-source-code) for instructions.

-## Build for Win32 and Win64
+## Build for Win64

 Build with single precision.
-Everything should run through and the tests should execute successfully.
+Everything should succeed.

 - Configuration RelWithDebInfo is used for all builds!
-- With MSVC16 Win64 build target PYTHON_WHEEL, MATLAB_GPUFIT_PACKAGE
-- With MSVC16 Win32 build target PYTHON_WHEEL, MATLAB_GPUFIT_PACKAGE
-- On one of them also build target DOCUMENTATION_PDFLATEX (SOURCE_BASE_PATH\docs\_build\latex\Gpuspline.pdf will be created from Gpuspline.tex at the same location)
+- With Visual Studio 2019 Win64 build target PYTHON_WHEEL, MATLAB_SPLINE_PACKAGE and DOCUMENTATION_PDFLATEX (SOURCE_BASE_PATH\docs\_build\latex\Gpuspline.pdf will be created from Gpuspline.tex at the same location)

 ## Run the examples for the Bindings